 - Do not price shop.
 When hiring a home inspector, you’re basically hiring an advocate with your interests in mind to give you their expert opinion on the home’s condition.
 With that in mind, making sure that you’re hiring an inspector with plenty of knowledge and training means not shopping for one by price alone.
 Training, certifications, and continuing education don’t come cheap to the inspectors and therefore, their expertise isn’t going to be cheap either.
 When it comes to home inspections – as with most things – you get what you pay for.

 - Research their credentials.
 Since there are no national standards for home inspectors, one of the best things you can do to find out about an inspector’s qualifications is to ask what associations they belong to.
 Some associations require minimum training, experience, continuing education and also require the inspector pass certain exams.
 However, not all associations are created equal.
 Check out the associations’ minimum requirements.
 The best associations require that the inspector pass yearly exams and obtain a specific amount of continuing education credits.
+Although most states do not require continuing education for their licenses.
 Also find out what level of the association the inspector occupies.
 Some associations have “candidate” and “associate” or other levels that basically mean that the inspector has not met the requirements to be a full member.
 Also ask what certifications the inspector holds and then research them as well.

 - Ask for references.
 An inspector should be happy to provide you with three references from previous clients.
 Call those clients and ask them about their experience with their inspections.